Great Britain at the 1952 Summer Olympics

-Great Britain, represented by the British Olympic Association (BOA), competed at the 1952 Summer Olympics in Helsinki, Finland.
+Great Britain, represented by the British Olympic Association (BOA), the previous host of the 1948 Summer Olympics in London, competed at the 1952 Summer Olympics in Helsinki, Finland.
 257 competitors, 213 men and 44 women, took part in 127 events in 18 sports.
 In 1952, they achieved their only gold medal during the last event of the last day of competition in Helsinki.
 Along with 1904 and 1996, this is Great Britain's lowest gold medal count.